 The Kingdom Of Heaven: Parables of Eternal Value

-Value is subjective, and everyone has differing value systems.
+Is the Kingdom of Heaven valuable?
+Value is subjective, and people have differing value systems.
 Is the kingdom of heaven included in yours?

 The Kingdom Of Heaven Is Like Treasure Hidden In A Field

 The kingdom of heaven is like treasure hidden in a field (Matthew 13:44).